Louis Alexandre de La Rochefoucauld, 6th Duke of La Rochefoucauld: Career

-He was elected as a deputy to the Estates General of 1789 and was one of the 47 deputies from the nobility who joined forces with the Third Estate on 25 June 1789.
-He proposed article XI of the 1789 Declaration - that article was adopted.
+French revolution

 Worried by the turn of events, he became a member of his department's directory after the Constituent Assembly split.
-Early July he opposed Pétion and Louis Pierre Manuel and after the events of 10th August 1792 he resigned and left Paris to escape the people's anger.
+In early July, he opposed Pétion and Louis Pierre Manuel, and after the events of 10 August 1792 he resigned and left Paris to escape the people's anger.
 He was arrested at Gisors whilst escorting his wife and mother from Forges to the château de La Roche-Guyon, accompanied by Dolomieu.
 He was killed on 4 September 1792 by volunteer troops from Sarthe and Orne who were hunting aristocrats whilst en route to fight the Prussians, who were aiming to capture Verdun.
 The city authorities and Dolomieu tried in vain to save him.

+Personal life

+In 1762, he married Louise-Pauline de Gand de Mérode (1747–1771), a daughter of Alexandre Maximilien Balthasar de Gand Vilain de Mérode and Elisabeth Pauline Marguerite Françoise de La Rochefoucauld.
+Also in 1762, he inherited the title of Duke of La Rochefoucauld on the death of his grandfather Alexandre de La Rochefoucauld.
+They had no children.

+After the death of his wife in 1771, he remarried to his niece, Alexandrine Charlotte de Rohan-Chabot, daughter of Louis Antoine de Rohan-Chabot, 6th Duke of Rohan, and Élisabeth Louise de La Rochefoucauld, in 1780.
+This marriage was also without issue.

+Upon his death, the dukedom of Anville became extinct and his cousin, François Alexandre Frédéric de La Rochefoucauld-Liancourt became the 7th Duke of La Rochefoucauld.